Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that changes a group owner
+Create a script to change owner in a file